rafaelws/galactic-chaos/docs/README.md

 ## Structure

-The entire project uses a single HTML file where the HUD and menus reside.
-Some CSS and SVG were set inline to avoid abrupt rendering changes, especially on the first visit (sudden background color changes, for example).

 The entry point is [`src/main.ts`](../src/main.ts).
 It waits for the [`DOMContentLoaded` event](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) to show the main menu.

 When the player starts the game, a loop is created using [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).